Get all the latest data for Medan

 How much are property prices expected to increase in Medan in 2026?

-As of early 2026, property prices in Medan are expected to increase by approximately 3% to 6% over the course of the year, with our central estimate around 4.5%.
+As of 2026, Medan property prices are expected to increase by about 3% for the full year, with better locations doing more and weak locations doing less.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Medan.